leimath/leimath.github.io/content/posts/gt-notes-p2.md

 author = "LeiMath"
 +++

+This is the second part of the graph theory notes.
+We take a look at Degree of a Vertex and the so-called Hand-Shaking Lemma in this post.

 The book followed throughout is: _Graph Theory with Applications_ by _Bondy J.A., Murty U.S.R._.
 Please refer to the book for examples as well as visual graph drawings.

+---
+---

 # Degree of a Vertex

 The `degree` of a vertex $v$ in a graph $G$, denoted by $d_G(v)$ (or simply, $d(v)$ if the context of graph is clear), is the number of edges incident ot $v$ of $G$.
 Each loop is counted as two edges. $\delta(G)$ and $\Delta(G)$ are used to represent the minimum and maximum degrees of the vertices of $G$ respectively.
 A vertex is odd if the degree is odd, else it is even.

 Let $G(V,E)$ be a graph where $V,E$ are the vertex and edge set respectively.
 If it happens that for ALL vertex $v$, $d(v) = k$ for some $k$, then the graph $G$ is called `k-regular`.
 The complete graph on $n$ vertices is $(n-1)$ regular.

+---

+# Theorems

 Theorem[I]: For any graph $G$ with $n$ vertices, the sum of degrees of all the vertices is twice as large as the number of edges.
 In symbols, if the $n$ vertices are $V = \lbrace v_1, v_2, \dots, v_n \rbrace$ then $$\sum\limits_{k = 1}^n d(v_k) = 2 |E|$$